Installation¶

 Main Menu¶

-The main menu allows you to modify global settings, add a new area, or manage existing areas.
+The main menu allows you to modify global settings, add a new area, manage existing areas, or manage people for sleep presence detection.

 Global Settings¶